RichysHub/Typo_graphics/docs/source/design.rst

 What makes Typo_graphics different?
 -----------------------------------

+The core tenets that underpin Typo_graphics:

+* Remain font independent
-The core tenets that underpin Typo_graphics are to remain font independent, to utilise the characters to their full extent, and to use the typewriters ability to overtype characters, where useful to the image.
+* Utilise the characters to their full extent
+* Use the typewriters ability to overtype characters, where useful to the image.

+Typo_graphics aims to be usable on a wide range of typewriters as possible.
+This flexibility would also allow use with block printing, or monospace fonts, though in the latter case overtyping need be disabled.

+The main output for Typo_graphics is the instruction set generated.
+:meth:`~Typograph.image_to_text` also produces an output image, which is mainly intended as reference while typing, to place oneself.
+The output, however, is perfectly usable, without the need to type the instructions out.

 The instruction format
 ----------------------